hmrc/http-verbs/README.md

 HttpClientV2 truncates payloads for audit logs if they exceed the max supported (as configured by `http-verbs.auditing.maxBodyLength`).

-This means audits that were rejected for being too large with HttpClient will probably be accepted with HttpclientV2.
+This means audits that were rejected for being too large with HttpClient will probably be accepted with HttpClientV2.

-:warning: Please check any potential impact this may have on auditing performance.
+:warning: Please check any potential impact this may have on auditing behaviour.

 ### URL interpolator

-A [URL interpolator](https://sttp.softwaremill.com/en/latest/model/uri.html) has been provided to help with escaping query and parameters correctly.
+A [URL interpolator](https://sttp.softwaremill.com/en/latest/model/uri.html) has been provided to help with escaping query and path parameters correctly.

 ```scala
 import uk.gov.hmrc.http.StringContextOps